 We actually don’t have many tools or processes.
-Our own tool solves the hardest problem which is seeing your team members faces, building culture, and generally feeling less lonely.
-Timezones can still be a hurdle but we do the best we can to have overlap.
-We also have several email aliases for things like marketing, product, technical, etc. which we use to keep the appropriate people in the loop on various topics.
+Our own tool solves the hardest problem, which is seeing team members’ faces, building culture, and generally feeling less lonely.
+Time zones can still be a hurdle, but we do the best we can to have overlap.
+We also have several email aliases for things like marketing, product, and IT, which we use to keep the appropriate people in the loop on various topics.
 These have proven to be extremely helpful.

-We also meet up in person from time to time.
+Finally, we meet up in person from time to time.
 It’s always great to have real, in-person face time, though some of our team members worked together for quite a while before actually meeting each other in person.
-Here’s a write-up about it.
-Was definitely interesting!

 The general theme for us has been culture.
 We all see each other’s faces and hear each other’s voices every day.
 We haven’t felt the need for many tools or processes because we keep in such close touch all throughout the day.

 We absolutely love the remote structure thing but one thing we underestimated was how fun it was to be together in person.
-The guys still love the remote culture but wanted to see each other more often.
-Because of that we try to meet in person for a week in a cool part of the World as a team.
-Sometimes we rent a beach house or a cabin somewhere and it’s exciting for all of us to look forward to that.
+The team still loves the remote culture but wanted to see each other more often.
+Because of that, we try to meet in person as a team for a week in a cool part of the world.
+Sometimes we rent a beach house or a cabin somewhere, and it’s exciting for all of us to look forward to that.
 We’ve found it’s the best balance.